Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/exchange_adding_domain/guide.en-gb.md

 ### Modify the mode of an associated domain

-You can change the mode of an associated domain on your platform.
+You can change the mode of an associated domain on your service.
 First, it is necessary to understand the difference in operation between authoritative and non-authoritative modes.

 > [!primary]
 >
 > **Authoritative / non-authoritative**
 >
-> - Choosing the **authoritative** mode on your email platform (*Server A*) involves hosting all of your domain name’s email addresses on this platform.<br>For example, if you send an email to the address “*mary.johnson@mydomain.ovh*”, the “*Server A*” will return a failure message to the sender because this address does not exist on the “*Server A*”.<br><br>
+> - Choosing the **authoritative** mode on your email service (*Server A*) involves hosting all of your domain name’s email addresses on this service.<br>For example, if you send an email to the address *mary.johnson@mydomain.ovh*, the *Server A* will return a failure message to the sender because this address does not exist on the *Server A*.<br><br>
 >
-> - The **non-authoritative** mode on your email platform (*Server A*) allows distribution of your domain name’s email addresses between your primary email platform (*Server A*) and another email service (*Server B*).<br>For example, if you send an email to the address “*mary.johnson@mydomain.ovh*”, "*Server A*" will send the email to “*Server B*” so that it can deliver it.<br>
+> - The **non-authoritative** mode on your email service (*Server A*) allows distribution of your domain name’s email addresses between your primary email service (*Server A*) and another email service (*Server B*).<br>For example, if you send an email to the address *mary.johnson@mydomain.ovh*, *Server A* will send the email to *Server B* so that it can deliver it.<br>
 >
 > ![Authoritative](images/add_domain_exchange_authoritative.png){.thumbnail .w-400}